Offline Listening with SoundCloud

 SD Card on Android

-Since the relationship between the “Like” action and building a collection was found to be a main pain-point in testing, we conducted an A/B test and survey around changing the heart icon to a plus sign, and changing the terminology around “Liked tracks” to “Tracks.”
+Since the relationship between the “Like” action and building a collection was found to be a main pain-point in testing, we conducted an A/B test and survey around changing the heart icon to a plus sign, and changing the terminology around “Liked tracks” to “Tracks,” which would hopefully distinguish the two actions and clarify mental models.
 The goals were to see if users would begin to build up their collections or increase their listening time, and to understand how the changes would affect Creators.